tandrewnichols/indeed/README.md

 }
 ```

 and thus the module "neither" was born.
 And then I later changed it to "indeed", which was more globally usable as a boolean helper.
 A bit of an anti-climatic ending, really.
-At any rate, this library is just a set of boolean helpers to put if statements into English-like syntax.
-Note that I use to be an English teacher and thus, that syntax is extremely opinionated and grammatically correct.
+At any rate, this library is just a set of boolean helpers to put `if` statements into English-like syntax.
+Note that I used to be an English teacher and thus, that syntax is extremely opinionated and grammatically correct.
 Grammar is your friend.

 ![Grammar Matters](http://50gooddeeds.files.wordpress.com/2012/06/howcangooglesearch.jpg)